 John Ward and Gavin Douglas are included on this list of victims of plagues along with many more.
 Known for being the cause of the Black Death, the bubonic plague has taken the lives of many casualties and victims.

 This list answers the questions, "Which celebrities have died from bubonic plague?" and "Which famous people died due to bubonic plague?"These notable bubonic plague deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has bubonic plague as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-John Ward or Birdy, also known as Jack Ward and under his Muslim name Yusuf Reis, was a notorious English pirate around the turn of the 17th century who later became a Barbary Corsair operating out of Tunis during the early 17th century. ...more
+- John Ward or Birdy (c.
+1553 – 1622), also known as Jack Ward or later as Yusuf Raïs, was an English pirate around the turn of the 17th century who later became a Barbary Corsair operating out of Tunis during the early 17th century. ...more

-Giovanni Villani was an Italian banker, official, diplomat and chronicler from Florence who wrote the Nuova Cronica on the history of Florence.
+- Giovanni Villani (Italian pronunciation: [dʒoˈvanni vilˈlaːni]; c.
+1276 or 1280 – 1348) was an Italian banker, official, diplomat and chronicler from Florence who wrote the Nuova Cronica (New Chronicles) on the history of Florence.
 He was a leading statesman of Florence but later gained an unsavory reputation and served time in prison as a result of the bankruptcy of a trading and banking company he worked for.
 His interest in and elaboration of economic details, statistical information, and political and psychological insight mark him as a more modern chronicler of late medieval Europe.
 His Cronica is viewed as the first introduction of statistics as a positive element in history.
-However, historian Kenneth R. Bartlett notes that, in contrast to his Renaissance-era successors, ...more
+However, ...more